gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ### Taxonomy of Isolation Regions

-There are three types of isolation regions that a non-`Sendable` value can belong to that determine the rules for transferring value over an isolation boundary.
-We discuss them below.
+There are two types of isolation regions that a non-`Sendable` value can belong to that determine the rules for transferring value over an isolation boundary.

 #### Disconnected Isolation Regions